Skip to Main Content

 Review Process

-Grant applications are reviewed by an OER Grant Review group consisting of at least three NKU employees and the OER Librarian.
+Grant applications are reviewed by an OER Grant Review group consisting of NKU employees.
 The application rubric is available to review.

 Selection of awardees is based on projects that: